 What Next After the Visa Expires?

-As we all know that according to the new laws and policies, the international students having the UK post study visa are allowed to stay in the UK to stay and search for work related to their field of study.
+As we all know that according to the new laws and policies, international students having a UK work permit or Post-Study Visa allows them to stay in the UK to stay and search for work related to their field of study.
 During this period, they are allowed to do any work that is not related to their field of study.

-Once the UK post-study visa expires after 2 years, students or candidates who are ready and want to stay longer in the UK have to apply for a skilled work visa or a general work visa, i.e. the Tier 2 visa.
-However, in order to get a Tier 2 visa, the candidate must be able to earn at least £30,000 per year.
+Once the UK work permit expires after 2 years, students or candidates who are ready and want to stay longer in the UK have to apply for a skilled work Visa or a general work visa, i.e. the Tier 2 Visa.
+However, in order to get a Tier 2 Visa, the candidate must be able to earn at least £30,000 per year.
 The salary may be more or less depending upon different job profiles.

-Thus, we hope that this blog has helped you understand the key essentials of applying for UK post-study work visa.
+Thus, we hope that this blog has helped you understand the key essentials of applying for a UK Post-Study Work Visa.
 If you are planning to study in the UK, then you must know that January intakes are near.
 Reach out to our Leverage Edu experts and we’ll help you choose a suitable course and university that aligns with your interests and aspirations as well as throughout the process of getting admission in the UK for the coming January intake application deadlines.